architectcodes/tomek.wiszniewski.cc/source/_posts/good-quotes.md

 ---
 title: Good quotes
+date: 2016-05-05
 cover: /img/drawing-tools
-date: 2016-05-05 00:00:00
-tags:
 ---

-Every now and then I stumble across an inspiring quote somewhere.
+Every now and then I stumble across an inspiring quote.
+Just as everyone else does.
 I’ve always wanted to have a safe, organized place to keep these.
-So here it is – my drawer of good quotes.
+So here it is – my drawer of good quotes!

 {% blockquote Yogi Bhajan %}
 If you want to learn something, read about it.